quazardous/SolarRouterRMS/README.md

 ## Installation

-The following steps are for developpers and provide a full dev stack.
+The following steps are for developpers and provide a full dev stack compatible with Arduino IDE 2.0 and VSCode.

 If you intend to only compile the firmware use the code from [Zip](https://github.com/quazardous/SolarRouterRMS/archive/refs/heads/main.zip).
 Don't forget to rename the folder in `SolarRouterRMS`.